I’ve said before that I am with coconut oil like the dad in “My Big Fat Greek Wedding” is with windex:

 - In healthy brain boosting snack for kids like Coconut Clusters

-- In a filling and energy boosting Brain Power Smoothie
+- Add to a filling and energy boosting Brain Power Smoothie

 - Mix a tablespoon with a tablespoon of chia seeds for an all-day energy boost (do NOT take this at night!)

-- As a replacement for vegetable oils in any recipe or in cooking
+- Use as a replacement for vegetable oils in any recipe or in cooking

-- In coconut based grain free granola recipes
+- Or try your hand at making coconut based grain free granola recipes

-- Many use it as an anti-aging facial moisturizer
+- Use it as an anti-aging facial moisturizer

-- Use to make coconut cream concentrate for a brain boosting snack
+- Or make coconut cream concentrate for a brain boosting snack

 Coconut Oil Health Benefits and Uses